Why You Should Share Your Expertise To Grow Your Consulting Business

-Regularly publishing authoritative, unique content is not a feel-good strategy that you can’t really measure.
-It’s a data-driven approach to maximize the return on your investment - the investment of time, effort, and other resources you dedicate to creating thoughtful content pieces.
+Regularly publishing authoritative, educational, unique content is not a feel-good strategy that can’t really be measured.
+It’s a data-driven approach to maximize the return on investment - the investment of a consultancy's time, effort, and other resources dedicated to creating thoughtful content pieces.

 Here’s the stat to prove that: Website conversion rate is nearly 6x higher for content marketing adopters than non-adopters (2.9% vs 0.5%)!

-Like it or not but your content is the key driver of the TLC process: from Traffic to Leads to Clients.
+Whether consultancies like it or not but their content is the key driver of the TLC process: from Traffic to Leads to Clients.
 About 80% of the traffic to my website originates from the content that I am sharing.
 My content has always been like 'my assets': the more I wrote, the more traffic and ultimately the more clients I got.
-Your content should be organized in such a way it drives leads to your consulting business.
+Consultancies' content should be organized in such a way it drives leads to their business.
 Sounds like a no-brainer, or?

-And, of course, the ROI of sharing your expertise in the form of thought leadership content is in the growth of your subscribers.
-Growing your subscriber's list empowers you to communicated directly to your target audience and is one of the best ways to share your content.
-It's a growth loop – the more valuable content you share, the more subscribers you will accumulate, the more opportunities you get to share your content.
+And, of course, the ROI of educating the audience and sharing expertise in the form of thought leadership content is in the growth of subscribers.
+Growing a subscriber's list empowers consultancies to communicated directly to their target audience and is one of the best ways to share their content.
+It's a growth loop – the more valuable content they share, the more subscribers they will accumulate, the more opportunities they get to share their content.

 For about a decade, I received an almost infinite number of spontaneous applications of top experts who wanted to work with me/us.
 They had been reading my content and became keen to join what we were doing.
-Just like with prospects, your content is building trust with candidates.
-If they can't find anything 'trust-building' about you, you will struggle much more to attract top talent (or contractors to support your growth).
+Just like with prospects, content allows consultancies to build trust with candidates.
+If they can't find anything 'trust-building' about a consultancy, this firm will struggle much more to attract top talent (or contractors to support growth).

 “But Luk, aren’t we just revealing all our secrets to our competitors?”
 I get a variation of this question pretty often.
 To be frank, the thought of competitors trying to “steal my thunder” never really crossed my mind when I was developing my authority and market recognition.

-Sure, your competitors will get a better understanding of what you do and how you do it.
+Sure, consultancies' competitors will get a better understanding of what they do and how they do it.
 So what?
-They can’t replicate what you know and how you deliver value.
-Your ultimate value comes from your knowledge and the ability to translate that knowledge into problem-solving work you deliver for your clients.
-Your content is a way to make your target audience aware of your expertise, to develop trust, and gain visibility.
-It’s never going to replace what you can deliver to your clients.
+Competitors can’t replicate what these firms know and how they deliver value.
+The ultimate value comes from the knowledge and the ability to translate that knowledge into problem-solving work consulting companies deliver for their clients.
+Content is a way to make the target audience aware of the expertise, to develop trust, and gain visibility.
+It’s never going to replace what consultancies can deliver to their clients.

-So any attempts by your competition to replicate your content will come off as inauthentic.
+So any attempts by competition to replicate a consultancy's content will come off as inauthentic.
 And buyers, when given a choice, will always pick the original, not a copycat.

-As a subject matter expert, you should see your role as that of a leader.
-Leaders proactively raise questions that other consultants hesitate to ask.
+As a subject matter expert, a consultancy should see its role as that of a leader.
+Leaders proactively raise questions that other consulting businesses hesitate to ask.
 Leaders discover patterns and trends.
+Leaders educate.
 Leaders do not offer superficial solutions.
 When addressing problems, they go to the very heart of the issue.
 Leaders are generous with their knowledge because they are confident in the value of their offering.

-And here’s the thing – your market knows.
-Your prospects know which consultants are considered to be leaders.
+And here’s the thing – the market knows.
+Prospects know which consultancies are considered to be leaders.

 According to Grist’s research findings, 91% of senior executives see thought leadership as critical or important to who they choose as advisor.
-So think about all the potential clients you are guaranteed to miss out on without a thought-leadership-based content strategy.
+So consultancies should think about all the potential clients they are guaranteed to miss out on without a thought-leadership-based educational content strategy.

-Adopt a leader’s mindset.
-Don’t worry about your competitors.
-You will be looking at them in the rearview mirror anyway.
+I urge consultancies to adopt a leader’s mindset and not worry about their competitors.
+Firms that are able to do that will be looking at their competitors in the rearview mirror anyway.

 Marketing in consulting isn’t about pushing a product or service on a customer who doesn’t need it.

-Instead, marketing is about sharing your knowledge and providing something of authentic value to your followers, prospects or clients.
+Instead, marketing is about educating the audience and providing something of authentic value to followers, prospects or clients.

-Your consulting expertise is probably not truly exceptional but YOU certainly are.
-If you are struggling to start developing your content, start with telling the authentic story of your project struggles, your suffering in the trenches, your dealing with bottlenecks, the way you’ve solved critical client problems, and what others can learn from it.
+A consulting company's expertise is probably not truly exceptional but THE COMPANY AND ITS CONSULTANTS certainly are.
+Consultancies struggling to start developing content can start by telling the authentic story of their project struggles, suffering in the trenches, dealing with bottlenecks, the way they've solved critical client problems, and what others can learn from it.

-Even if all of this could be profoundly personal, potential clients will quickly recognize their own problems in your story and can truly connect with you.
+Even if all of this could be profoundly personal, potential clients will quickly recognize their own problems in these story and can truly connect with the consulting businesses.